arnava13/MLC-Project/journal.md

       measured.
 This allows us to mantain a consistent output shape.
 (Needs modification to the model.)
     - Try to use the model to predict the UHI data for NYC.

+- Create a presentation video and slides for the project.

+## April 29 2025:
+- New deep learning based model acheives positive R2 scores on the UHI data

 ## April 30 2025:
 src/uhi-pipeline
 - Collected and prepared UHI dataset (`uhi.csv`) with latitude, longitude, datetime, and UHI Index